-SpHb was retrospectively obtained for the surgical case shown below, in which clinicians could not assess the hemoglobin trend between invasive blood samples during the procedure1
+SpHb was retrospectively obtained for the surgical case shown to the left, in which clinicians could not assess the hemoglobin trend between invasive blood samples during the procedure.1

 Clinical decisions regarding red blood cell transfusions should be based on the clinician’s judgment considering among other factors: patient condition, continuous SpHb monitoring, and laboratory diagnostic tests using blood samples.

 * Study Protocol: The transfusion threshold of 10g/dL was predetermined by the study protocol and may not be appropriate for all patients.
 The blood sampling technique was the same for patients in both the control and the test group.
 Arterial blood was drawn from a 20 gauge radial artery cannula into 2mL ethylenediaminetetraacetic acid collection tubes, thoroughly mixed then sent immediately to the central lab for analysis by a hematology analyzer.
 The reference laboratory device used for hemoglobin measurements in the study was a Coulter GEN-S Hematology Analyzer.

 Monitoring hemoglobin continuously and noninvasively through different care areas

 Masimo rainbow SET is a noninvasive monitoring platform featuring Masimo SET® Measure-through Motion and Low Perfusion™ pulse oximetry with the option to measure multiple additional parameters.

 Peiris P. et al. Proceeding for the Society for the Advancement of Blood Medicine 2010 Annual Meeting.
 Abs 4091.

 Ehrenfeld et al. J Blood Disorders Transf.
 2014.
 5:9.

 Awada WN et al. J Clin Monit Comput.
 DOI 10.1007/s10877-015-9660-4.